richardgaywood/paydata.org/content/sprawlrunners/deckers/wireless_world/making_the_matrix.md

 The third-generation Matrix is a technological marvel, delivering complex AR and VR applications to users wirelessly.
 But how does it manage such fast connections without requiring the user to physically connect a cable?
 The answer comes in two parts.

-The first part is the *global grid*, also known colloquially as *the backbone*.
+The first part is the *global grid*, also known colloquially as **the backbone**.
 This is broadly equivalent to what we today call "the cloud"; it's the sum of all the physical infrastructure of fibre trunks, satellite uplinks, and other super-speed connections that connect all the Matrix's hosts together.
 Within the backbone, speed is functionally infinite, and distance is no issue.
+But you can only use the backbone if you have a physical, wired connection to it.

+Early 21st century cellular wireless standards don't work.
+The Matrix demands very fast high-frequency ultra-wideband radios, but they are easily blocked by the gleaming steel-and-glass towers of the sprawl.
+You'd never get a signal.
+How to square this circle?

+The answer is a *mesh network*.
+Suppose Alice wants to check the latest updates on her P2.1 social feed.
+Her commlink sends the request to her neighbour Bob's commlink.
+From there, it's forwarded to Charlie's commlink.
+And so it travels, until it reaches an *uplink host* - which has a hardline connection to the backbone.
+From there, it can whizz off to the right host.
+The P2.1 host sees the request, and sends the response back down the same link.
+This all happens in the blink of an eye.

+...

 But to get traffic from your commlink onto the backbone without a cable, you need the *local mesh*.
 This is a semi-autonomous mesh network of all nearby devices, co-operating and co-ordinating to route data from device to device until it reaches its destination.
 This mesh network is crucial, as the connections required for the Matrix need ultra-wideband high frequency radio signals, which only have a range of a few dozen meters.
 Without the local mesh, you could only get a signal when you were adjacent to an *uplink host*.